victoria-mascaro/victoria-mascaro/README.md

 ---

 ### ✨ About Me :
-- 🤓 I have dedicated 5 years of studies to mathematics, statistics and economics, +2 of econometrics and programming!
+- 🤓 I have dedicated 5 years of studies to mathematics, statistics and economics, +3 of econometrics and programming!
-- 🥑 I started studying Data Analysis last year!
-- 🌱 I'm currently working on posting what I've already done.
-- ⚡ I'm available to work & relocate.
+- 🥑 I currently work for a consulting firm Novix, with a final client in Brazil.
 - 📍 I'm polyglot!
 I have lived in Argentina, Brazil and Italy.
-I've already been in London.
+I've also been in London.
+- ⚡ Open to job opportunities.
--  ✆ WatsApp me : +549 2302 541508 international calls require international lines 🗺🤗
+-  ✆ WhatsApp me: +549 2302 541508 international calls require international lines 🗺🤗

 The projects were carried out in *Italian* or in *Spanish*, while the README.md will be published in English in order to reach the largest number of people.